prathamesh16013/crud-dd-task-mean-app/README.md

 # MEAN CRUD App Deployment Assignment

-A simple **MEAN stack CRUD application** deployed using Docker, Docker Compose, and automated CI/CD with Jenkins.
+**MEAN stack CRUD application** deployed using Docker, Docker Compose, and automated CI/CD with Jenkins.
 Nginx is used as a reverse proxy, and MongoDB serves as the database.

-## **Project Structure**
+**Project Structure**

 crud-dd-mean-app/
 │